dmprofe/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

   alert( 'Access denied' );
 }
 ```

+> [!t]- t: Some incorrectly state that "return in the middle considered harmful"
+>
+> See my comments on this at the section on "break/continue" at the loops
+> article.
+Extrapolate the code example show there (body of a loop) to the
+> body of a function: use return in the middle (or even better the start) if
+> it makes clearer, but clean your stuff when prematurely leaving.

 It is possible to use `return` without a value.
 That causes the function to exit immediately.